josafatburmeister/BirdSongIdentification/README.md

 3. A label file in CSV format must be placed under the path `/data/test/audio.csv`.
 This label file must have the format shown in [Table 2](#table-audio-label-file).

-To facilitate the implementation of custom downloaders, we provide a _Downloader_ class in the `downloader` module.
+To facilitate the implementation of custom downloaders, we provide a _Downloader_ class in the `downloader` module of our repository.
 This class provides several helper functions and can be used as base class for custom downloaders.
 The constructor of the Downloader class takes a FileManager object as an argument.
 The FileManager object must be initialized with the path of the directory where the dataset is to be created.
-In the above example, the FileManager would be initialized with the `/data` directory.
+In the above example, the FileManager would be initialized with the path "/data".

 By deriving custom downloader classes from the Downloader class, the following utility functions can be used: